ehoarthurr/tic-tac-toe/README.md

-this project is part of the "javascript-studies"
+﻿this project is part of [javascript-studies](https://github.com/ehoarthurr/javascript-studies)